The case for perishable foods

 Beverage cartons play a crucial role in global food systems, helping make food safe and available, everywhere.
 Through the use of renewable plant-based materials and post-use recycling, they help reduce the carbon impact while also contributing to food waste reduction.

 Beverage cartons are a recyclable, low-carbon packaging solution essential for resilient supply chains.
-The high share of renewable materials in cartons (70% on average) helps them feature a lower carbon footprint than alternatives6.
-They are also recycled at scale within the EU, with a >50% recycling rate5 and a commitment to increase this to 90% collected for recycling and 70% recycled by 2030.
+The share of renewable materials in cartons (70% on average) can lower their carbon footprint compared to alternatives7.
+Our plant-based portfolio featuring plant-based plastics is growing every year.

 Recycled content

-Where these materials are available, increasing recycled or plant-based content in packaging can contribute to our journey towards a circular economy8 without compromising food safety.
+Where suitable food-grade recycled plastic is available, increasing recycled or plant-based content in packaging can contribute to a circular economy9 without compromising food safety.
 Tetra Pak has pledged to incorporate a minimum of 10% recycled plastic, on average, across our carton packages sold in Europe by 2030.
+Innovative solutions will be required to increase recycled content in aseptic cartons.
+In 2022, we launched cartons with certified recycled polymers in the caps, tops and coatings of the packages.

 Further reading